Thie1e/cutpointr/README.md

 Nonstandard evaluation and transforming variables
 -------------------------------------------------

 The arguments to `cutpointr` do not need to be enclosed in quotes.
-This is possible thanks to nonstandard evaluation of the arguments, which are evaluated in `data`.
-Alternatively, the arguments *can* be enclosed in quotes.
-In that case, transforming the data within the function call is not possible and `method` and `metric` functions that are enclosed in quotes are only looked up within the cutpointr package.
-As an example of a transformation of the `x`, `class` and `subgroup` variable consider:
+This is possible thanks to nonstandard evaluation of the arguments, which are evaluated on `data`.
+As an example of a transformation of the `x`, `class` and `subgroup` variables consider:

 ``` r
 set.seed(12)